Is my dog an Alpha?

 Scavenging for food at the edges of villages requires some cooperation, but nothing like what a hunting unit requires.
 So, while stray dogs might band together around a garbage site or in a residential community to acquire and share the food there, they aren’t committed enough to each other to not wander off and find other groups if it serves their interest better.

 In fact, you can still see those loose social structures in action!
-Just go to Jurong Island or even Punggol and observe the Singapore Specials there.
+Just go to Jurong Island or even Pungoll and observe the Singapore Specials there.

 That’s right!
-In a way our Singapore Specials are the purest breed around since they’re direct descendants of ancient village dogs, untainted by human breeding!
+In a way our Singapore Specials can be considered the OG-est breed around since they’re most like ancient village dogs!

 “Alpha” Roles Change Depending on Preference